 “To support implementing the outcomes of the Singapore Summit, and in coordination with our Republic of Korea ally, Secretary Mattis has indefinitely suspended select exercises,” Pentagon spokeswoman Dana White said.

 “This includes suspending Freedom Guardian along with two Korean Marine Exchange Program training exercises scheduled to occur in the next three months,” White said.

 Regarding suspension of the exercises, South Korea’s Defense Ministry said, “South Korea and the U.S. decided to delay two of KMEP (drills) indefinitely, which was going to take place within the next three months.
 “This is a part of follow-up measures after the North Korea-U.S. summit and South Korea-North Korea summit.
 There could be additional measures should North Korea follow suit with productive cooperation.”

 At a news conference after the meeting with Kim in Singapore, Trump announced that he would halt what he called “very provocative” and expensive regular military exercises that the United States holds with South Korea.
 North Korea had long sought an end to the war games.

 This week, the United States and South Korea said they were suspending planning for August’s Freedom Guardian exercise.

 Last year, 17,500 American troops and more than 50,000 South Korean troops joined the Freedom Guardian drills, although the exercise is mostly focused on computerized simulations rather than field exercises.

-Jim Mattis met with Secretary of State Mike Pompeo, Chairman of the Joint Chiefs of Staff General Joseph Dunford and Trump’s national security adviser John Bolton on Friday, White said.
+Mattis met with Secretary of State Mike Pompeo, Chairman of the Joint Chiefs of Staff Gen. Joseph Dunford and Trump’s national security adviser John Bolton on Friday, White said.